OpenVPN and Multi-WAN¶

 Port forward method¶

-This method requires some minor manual intervention when used with the client export package.
-The Host Name Resolution option must be set to one of the automatic port forward methods otherwise the default export settings would leave it attempting to connect to the wrong address.
-See OpenVPN Client Export Package for details
+This method requires minor manual intervention when used with the client export package.
+The Host Name Resolution option must be set to one of the automatic port forward methods otherwise the default export settings would have clients connecting to the wrong address.
+See OpenVPN Client Export Package for details.

 Automatic Failover for Clients¶

 OpenVPN clients can use multiple remote servers.
 If a client cannot reach the first server, it will attempt a connection to the second server, and so on until it runs out of servers.
 Then it starts over again.

 Additional Servers describes this concept and its configuration in more detail.

 This behavior can be used in combination with a multi-WAN OpenVPN server

 deployment to provide automatic failover for clients.
 If the OpenVPN servers use

 203.0.113.5 with port